-Separate monitoring sheets must be developed for monitoring during anaesthesia and procedures and these must be kept in the animal facilities.
+- Separate monitoring sheets must be developed for monitoring during anesthesia and procedures and these must be kept in the animal facilities.

-For all animals the details of any experimental procedure and the date on which they took place must be written on each cage card.
+- For all animals, the details of experimental procedures and the date which they took place must be written on each cage card.

-Investigators should keep additional records that show when an animal requires treatment such as analgesia or other medications as a result of adverse events.
+- Investigators should keep additional records that show when an animal requires treatment.

 Unexpected Adverse Event Reporting (within 48 hours of occurrence)